 To find out more about the skill and training requirements of specific occupations, check out the more than 550 occupational profiles at OCCinfo.

 Look for employers and organizations that are a good fit for your experience

 Instead of looking for work in the form of a specific job, seek out employers and organizations that may need the skills and experience you’ve identified:

 - If you’re good at persuading people and enjoy the challenge of selling products, services, or ideas, many organizations need someone like you.
 Retailers always need good sales staff—and so do manufacturers, wholesalers, business services, and charities.

 - If you notice organizations that could use your organizational skills, give your resumé to someone in a position to hire you.
 Let them know what you could do to help the organization.
 They may not have a current job opening, but they could create one.
 Or they might hire you on contract or call you when a job does come open.

 - If you’ve volunteered for a community organization, would you be interested in doing paid work for the same organization?
-If there is no such paid position now but you see the need for one, could you persuade the organization to create a position and hire you?
+There may be no such paid position now.
+But you may see the need for one and could persuade the organization to create a position and hire you.

 Tell employers how your experience can be a valuable asset

-No matter where or how you acquired your knowledge and skills, there are employers out there who need an employee with your experience.
-By identifying your skills and knowledge and by looking for situations where they might be needed, you’ll increase your chances of putting your experience to work.
+It doesn’t matter where or how you acquired your knowledge and skills.
+There are always employers out there who need an employee with your experience.
+Identifying your skills and knowledge and look for situations where they might be needed.
+You’ll increase your chances of putting your experience to work.